 Two important birthdays

-Well sure enough the new baby princess was born in Saturday morning, while we were having breakfast with a view of St Paul's.
-The birth was announced late morning and I heard about it via messages from Cat and Aisling, who were both delighted that it's a girl.
+Well sure enough the new baby princess was born on Saturday morning, while we were having breakfast with a view of St Paul's.
+The birth was announced late morning.
 James and I were by that time shopping in Selfridges - where strangely I bought some shoes.
 I say strangely because shoe shopping is not an activity that we enjoy either separately or together.
 It was an impulse buy.

 Then we met up with the Smith clan for our Fawlty Towers lunch which was Jennifer's choice of celebration for her special birthday (the actual birthday will be on Monday so not the same as the Royal Baby's!)
 It was great to see them all and lunch was hilarious!
 Basil, Sybil and Manuel served the food in a slapstick manner while quarrelling and generally behaving outrageously towards the guests.
 They were all very good and there were many references and tributes to the television series.
 Basil announced that he thought James was German and Sybil's conversation with Jennifer was brilliant; "What age would you like to be Jen?
 Thirty?"
 "Yes I would like that!"
 "Well that's not going to happen, is it Jen?"
 Sybil compared James to Basil and said that he was an "aging, brilliantined stick insect"!